unChaz/sci-fi-5e/docs/rules/feats.md

 *Prerequisite: Proficiency with medium armor*

 You have trained to master the use of heavy armor, gaining the following benefits:
-- Increase your Physique score by 1, to a maximum of 20.
+- Increase your Strength score by 1, to a maximum of 20.
 - You gain proficiency with heavy armor.

 #### HEAVY ARMOR MASTER